Aging & Health A to Z

 - How did you feel when you came out of it?

-- What medications are you taking, including supplements and over-the-counter medicines?
+- What medications are you taking?
+(This includes supplements, recreational, and over-the-counter medicines.)

 - Did you feel well before this happened?
 Did you have a normal intake of food and drink prior to this incident?